Venue Donard Forest

 You must not attend the activity if:

 - You are unwell with a cough, fever or have had other Covid symptoms or tested positive for Covid-19 within the last 5 days

 - You are supposed to be Self Isolating or are undergoing testing for suspected Coronavirus

 If you have a condition that makes you Clinically Vulnerable, please follow current government and medical advice before registering.

 Hillwalking is an activity with a danger of personal injury, death and loss of or damage to property.
 Participants must be be over 18 years old and must be aware of and accept these risks and be responsible for their own actions and involvement.
 Neither Lagan Valley Orienteers, nor any of its individual members, can be held responsible for any injury, loss or damage (to individuals or to property) howsoever sustained by participation in the event.
 The club reserves the right to refuse entry to the walk to anyone deemed unprepared for the event on the day and to force retirement from the event of anyone breaching either the rules of the event or the NI Countryside Code.

 This event accepts online entry only and there will be no entries on the day.
-If you need to withdraw your entry, please give us as much notice as possible so that we can reallocate your place if the event becomes oversubscribed.
-The entry fee is £35 (includes £5 non-refundable deposit).
+The entry fee is £40 (includes £5 non-refundable deposit).
 Minimum age 18 years old on the day.

 Withdrawals & Changes

 You may cancel your entry via the SI Entries portal up until Monday 31st July, and refunds will be offered as follows

 - Up to Tuesday 9th May – £35 (date extended by 1 day)